Go back

 What's better: bread or oatmeal?

-It depends on the type of bread.
-Whole wheat sourdough bread contains more fiber than white bread.
-Oatmeal contains beta-glucans which have a positive effect on your blood sugar.
+That depends on the type of bread.
+Whole-wheat sourdough bread contains more fiber than white bread.
+Oatmeal contains beta-glucans, which positively influence your blood sugar.

 omega bread

-πŸ“š More information about fiber-rich foods at Diabetes Liga
+📚 More information about fiber-rich food at Diabetes Liga

 Are smoothies a good breakfast?

-Only if you add enough fiber (chia seed, flax seed), proteins and fats.
-Otherwise they often cause a blood sugar spike.
+Only if you add enough fiber (chia seeds, flax seeds), protein, and fat.
+Otherwise, they often cause a blood sugar spike.

 Finally

-Stable blood sugar starts at breakfast.
-No crash at 10am, but an energetic and full feeling until lunch.
+Stable blood sugar starts with breakfast.
+No crash at 10 a.m., but an energetic and satisfied feeling all the way through lunch.
 Start with small adjustments and discover what works for your body.

 Share this post